Foreign Investment in Brazil | A StartBrazil Research Report

 ≈BRL 1,000,000

 Buy qualifying property in Brazil.
-Receive a 4-year temporary residency, then convert to permanent after the term — if you've maintained the investment.
+Receive a 4-year temporary residency, then convert to permanent afterwords if you continue to meet the criteria.

 273 approvals in 2025 — the most popular pathway.